 So it can not be used for accounts of past events like…

 Maria was very happy when she met Thomas because, earlier (that day), she had seen a unicorn.

-You would either use a pointer like voher or am Vormittag or people would simply not say anything like earlier and just let the context and verb time clarify the order of things.
+In the unicorn example, you would either use a pointer-word like voher or am Vormittag or people would simply not say anything like earlier and instead just let the context and verb time clarify the order of things.
 To save you some scrolling here is the English sentence again.